 Met Éireann has today issued a ‘Fierce Cold’ weather warning for the whole of the country with some areas also expected to pounded by wintery breezes.
 The initial warning was ‘Fairly Cold’ but this was upgraded to ‘Fierce Cold’ as conditions deteriorated overnight.

 Jamie Colgan from Met Éireann gave us the meteorological explanations and scientific meanings behind the various levels of Irish weather warnings.

 “When Fairly Cold gets a bit colder we call it Fierce Cold.”

-As parts of the United States and Europe continue to get battered by snow storms, Ireland is experiencing our own wintery conditions, especially in the west with people there claiming it’s just like living in Alaska.
+As parts of the United States and Europe continue to get battered by snow storms, Ireland is experiencing our own wintery conditions, especially in the west with people there claiming it’s just like living in Siberia.